learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Expo.md

 - **Resource Intensive**: Requires developing and maintaining separate codebases for each platform, increasing time and cost.
 - **Steep Learning Curve**: Each platform has its own set of technologies and tools that developers must learn.

-### Conclusion:

-The choice between React Native with Expo and native development hinges on your project's requirements, available resources, and time constraints.
-React Native and Expo are excellent for rapid development and cross-platform apps, while native development remains the go-to for performance-critical applications that need deep integration with platform-specific features.

 ## Introduction to React Native

 React Native is an open-source mobile application framework created by Facebook, Inc. It allows developers to use React, a JavaScript library for building user interfaces, to develop native mobile apps for iOS and Android platforms.
 React Native enables developers to write their application's UI components in JavaScript and automatically renders them as native platform widgets.